-Regent University is privileged and honored to equip candidates for military chaplaincy in our 72-credit Master of Divinity (M.Div.) degree.
+Regent University is privileged and honored to equip candidates for military chaplaincy in our 72-credit Master of Divinity in Theology & Ministry (M.Div.) degree.
 Regent’s School of Divinity is fully accredited by the Association of Theological Schools (ATS).

 Dr. Mark Jumper, Assistant Professor of Theological and Ministerial Studies, is a retired Navy chaplain and former Endorser for Chaplains who will gladly advise you and guide you in your chaplain preparation.
 His Chaplain Ministry course will be offered in the fall of 2015 and will cover all eight recognized forms of chaplain ministry: Corporate, Military, Health Care, Public Safety, Institutional, Sports, Educational, and Disaster Relief.